g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

  * ![](images/manual/icon_feature_dissolve.png) **Dissolve features:** to dissolve two or more features
  * ![](images/manual/icon_feature_split.png) **Split features:** to split one or more features

+Activating the **Add features** and **Update feature vertex** tools allows you to activate the snap intralayer function.

 A help panel will describe the steps to take for copy, dissolve and split operations.

-##### Snap and other available function
-Activating the Add features and Update feature vertex tools allows you to:
- * activate the **intralayer snap** function
- * activate the **snap between layers**, but only if both layers are in editing mode
- * activate the **interactive area and length measure** function

 **Alphanumeric layer**
  * ![](images/manual/icon_record_add.png) **Add feature:** to add a record to the alphanumeric table